-Output 1.2.1: Community group leadership structure orientated in leadership and management The Katonga Sub Catchment Management committee structure, and micro-catchment management committee structures within which Ruyonza, Lwemiyaga and Lwabenge sub-counties fall, will be orientated in leadership and management.
+Output 1.2.1: Community group leadership structure orientated in leadership and management

+The Katonga Catchment Management Committees from the Region up to the micro-catchment level and other relevant community leaders will be orientated in leadership and management.
+In addition, governance and leadership frameworks shall be developed and strengthened through development of bylaws, ordinances, guidelines as well as training of selected groups in group dynamics, cross cutting issues like gender, business management as well as information management.
+The Katonga Sub Catchment Management committee structure, and micro-catchment management committee structures within which Ruyenza, Lwemiyaga and Lwabenge sub-counties fall, will be crientated in leadership and management.

-- Activity 1.2.1.1 Facilitate the mainstreaming of Human Rights Based Approaches in climate change initiatives. - Activity 1.2.1.2 Facilitate communities in advocacy, lobbying and public relations through creation of dialogue platforms and conducting of climate change campaigns/dialogues.
-This task will aim at building the capacity of the targeted stakeholders to communicate and advocate for their concerns to the responsible bodies on a regular basis.
-For example, engaging with National Forestry Authority (NFA), Wetlands management personnel and officials from the National environment Authority (NEMA) among others. - Activity 1.2.1.3 Facilitate resource use negotiations and development of Management plans, Memorandum of Understanding (MoUs) between the communities and duty bearers of the natural resources.
-This task will concentrate on facilitating negotiations with communities and MWE, National Forestry Authority as well as wetlands personnel.
-Consultative meetings to initiate the application process to access resources and lodging their application to access the resources - Activity 1.2.1.4 Develop and strengthen the governance and leadership frameworks (including bylaws, ordinances and guidelines).
-This activity will focus on training new and existing groups on: - General roles & responsibilities, gender & conflict sensitivity - Stakeholder relationships to improve resource use management - Integration of cross-cutting issues for example, gender equality and HIV/AIDS - Internal governance of resource use committees (where they exist) to ensure equity and accountability in their operations - Accountability, managerial skills, group dynamics, conflict management, managing information, forest policies and policies governing other natural resources.
+- Activity 1.2.1.1 Facilitate the mainstreaming of Human Rights Based Approaches in climate change initiatives. - This activity will involve reviewing climate change initiatives, to identify the needs for mainstreaming of Human Rights Based Approaches.
+Thereafter, recommendations will be made for improvements then project support. - Activity 1.2.1.2 Facilitate communities community leaders to undertakees training in advocacy, lobbying and public relations through creation of by organizing dialogue platforms and conducting of climate change campaigns/dialogues. - This task will aim at building the capacity of the targeted-stakeholders to communicate and advocate for their concerns to be addressed by the responsible bedies-agencies on a regular basis.
+For example, engaging with National Forestry Authority (NFA), Wetlands Management personnel and officials from the National environment Authority (NEMA) among others to streamline adaptation actions. - Activity 1.2.1.3 Facilitate resource use negotiations and development of Welland Management plans, Memorandum of Understanding (MoUs) between the communities and duty bearers of the natural resources. - This task will concentrate on facilitating negotiations with communities and MWE, National Forestry Authority as well as wetlands personnel.
+Consultative meetings to initiate the application process to access resources and lodging their application to access the resources - Activity 1.2.1.4 Developing and strengthening the governance and leadership frameworks (including by-laws, ordinances and guidelines).

+-This activity will focus on training new and existing groups on:

+General roles and responsibilities, gender and conflict sensitivity management:

+sStakeholder relationships to improve resource use management

+- Integration of cross-cutting issues for example, gender equality and HIV/AIDS - Internal governance of existing resource use committees (where they exist) to ensure equity and accountability in their operations - Accountability, managerial skills, group dynamics, conflict management, managing information, forest policies and policies governing other natural resources.